networknext/next/docs/spin_dev_back_up.md

 next commit
 ```

-Connect to the VPN and set up all relays:
+Connect to the VPN and setup the relays:

 ```
 next setup